Solace Health Group Clinical Ethics Policy

 All staff operate within their legal scope of practice

-Referrals are made when higher or specialized care is needed
+Referrals are made when specialized or higher levels of care are required

-Medical services are overseen by a board-certified physician in Addiction Medicine
+Medical oversight is provided by a board-certified physician in Addiction Medicine

 4. Ethical Communication and Marketing